 Wait, we are not done yet, there is more to this.
 Remember the main question?

 It is tough convincing the customers to take a survey.
 However, we cannot let out efforts go in vain.
-Customers’ feedback matters and we need to use all the possible tactics to get them answer your survey questions.
+Customers’ feedback matters and we need to use all the possible tactics to get them to answer your survey questions.
 Here is what you can convince your customer to take a survey:

 Do inform your prospect during the early stage of your sales process that you would be asking them to fill the survey form later.
 Let the customers know that you value their opinion and are looking forward to delivering the best-in-class customer experience.